Imagery and gameplay based on the actual Connect 4 game

 If using as a warm-up activity, I usually just play one round.
 If I’m trying to take up more time, I count each win as a point, and the team with the most points when time is up wins the whole game.

-Variable.
-It depends on how many rounds you play and how long it takes a team to get four in a row.
+(NOTE: The runtime for this game can VARY depending on how many rounds you play and how long it takes a team to get four in a row.)